danielbodnar/awesome-stars/README.md

 ## self-hosted

+- [sandstorm-io/sandstorm](https://github.com/sandstorm-io/sandstorm) - Sandstorm is a self-hostable web productivity suite.
+It's implemented as a security-hardened web app package manager.
+- [erohtar/Dasherr](https://github.com/erohtar/Dasherr) - A minimal and lightweight dashboard for your self-hosted services (and bookmarks)
 - [metrue/fx](https://github.com/metrue/fx) - A Function as a Service tool makes a function as a  container-based service in seconds.
 - [ohsayan/jotsy](https://github.com/ohsayan/jotsy) - Jotsy is a self-hosted, free and open-source note taking app with a goal of simplicity in mind
 - [quack-ai/quack-companion-vscode](https://github.com/quack-ai/quack-companion-vscode) - VSCode extension for collaborative software development 💻 Turn your team development practices into a portable plug-and-play context for code generation.
 Alternative to GitHub Copilot powered by GPT 3